xxao/pero/docs/drawing/readme.rst

 drawing experience (or API), which is independent of any backend.
 To draw simple shapes or texts, several methods are available for each backend's canvas implementation.
 For more complex drawings a path, Bezier curves and transformation matrix can be used.
-Beside the main functionality, the *pero.drawing* module provides a hand full of predefined glyphs starting from simple markers, arrows or grids and going up to more complex graphics such as graph axes.
+Beside the main functionality, the *pero.drawing* module provides a hand full of predefined glyphs and graphics, starting from simple markers, arrows or grids and going up to more complex graphics such as graph axes.

 Under construction...